Transitioning to a Business Transactions-based Model

 - Allows organizations to certify on specific transactions related to their products or solutions.
 For example, all operating rules that support the exchange of eligibility and benefits information will now be part of the CAQH CORE Eligibility & Benefits Operating Rule Set (rather than spread across the Phase I and II CAQH CORE Operating Rule Sets).

-Note: No changes will be made to existing rule requirements.
+Note: No changes were made to existing rule requirements.

 Former Phase-based Approach: